zwave-js/node-zwave-js/packages/core/api.md

     specificDeviceClass: number;
 }

-// Warning: (ae-missing-release-tag) "NodeStatus" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NodeStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum NodeStatus {